kalaluthien/proxylab/README.md

 # proxylab
 System programming lab assignment #5

-This directory contains the files you will need for the CS:APP Proxy Lab.
+This directory contains the files you will need for the Echo Proxy Lab.

 * proxy.c, csapp.h, csapp.c
 >    These are starter files.  csapp.c and csapp.h are described in
 >    your textbook.
 You may make any changes you like to these files.
 >    And you may create and handin any additional files you like.

+* echoserver.c, echoclient.c
+>    Echo client and server for brand new Lab.

 * README.md
 >    This file